intel/fpga-training/fpga_oneapi_lab/README.md

 2. Once you have an Intel DevCloud account, go to the [Get Started page](https://devcloud.intel.com/oneapi/get_started/) and scroll to the bottom.
 Click on the "Sign In to Connect" button shown below that is beneath the "Connect with Jupyter* Notebook" heading.
 ![Launch Jupyter](readme_pics/start_jupyter.png)

 3. You may see a screen indicating you are waiting for the kernel for Jupyter to start up.
-If you see this screen for more than a few minutes, refresh the browser page.
+If you see this screen for more than a few minutes, go back to the [Get Started page](https://devcloud.intel.com/oneapi/get_started/) and launch JupyterLab again from the bottom of that page.

 4. Once JupyterLab has launched, you will see menu options at the top.
 From the menu, select File -> New -> Terminal, as shown below.
 ![Launch Terminal](readme_pics/launch_terminal.png)